vyperlang/vyper/docs/structure-of-a-contract.rst

 Considerations
 ~~~~~~~~~~~~~~

-Unlike Solidity, Vyper generates a default function if one isn't found, in the form of a REVERT call.
+Just as in Solidity, Vyper generates a default function if one isn't found, in the form of a REVERT call.
 Note that this still `generates an exception <https://github.com/ethereum/wiki/wiki/Subtleties>`_ and thus will not succeed in receiving funds.

 Ethereum specifies that the operations will be rolled back if the contract runs out of gas in execution. ``send`` calls to the contract come with a free stipend of 2300 gas, which does not leave much room to perform other operations except basic logging. **However**, if the sender includes a higher gas amount through a ``call`` instead of ``send``, then more complex functionality can be run.